ndjndj/meilisearch-on-aws-lambda/README.md

 - Meilisearch environment was able to build and run on AWS Lambda using the Lambda Web Adapter.
 - Amazon EFS was used to store the indexes.
-- Amazon EFS DataReadIOBytes was high average.。
+- Amazon EFS DataReadIOBytes was high average.

 → seems impractical.